Disfellowshipping is judging and shunning.

 Tons of help is available for disfellowshipped JW's and recovery can be very quick if they ask for help right away to overcome the painful emotions they feel.
 If they don't ask for professional help, recovery can take years.
 Some needlessly live with guilt, fear, anger, lonliness, and depression for decades.
 By then they've wasted most of their life.
 The key is to look for help right away.
 That way JW's can create an amazing life after disfellowshipping.

 1a.
 'The release of the anointed in 1919 from the abyss of inactivity stung Christendom’s clergy and demonstrated Jehovah’s total rejection of her.
 From 1922 down to today, the huge cavalry has killed Christendom, spiritually speaking, exposing her dead condition and warning of her coming destruction.'
-WT April 1, 1990, Questions From Readers, 'When did the seven angelic trumpet blasts of Revelation begin to sound?'
+Watchtower April 1, 1990, Questions From Readers, 'When did the seven angelic trumpet blasts of Revelation begin to sound?'

 1b.
 'Jesus, however, taught the first Christians to pray, “Let your kingdom come.
 Let your will come to pass,” but Christendom’s clergy pray for the United Nations as man’s only hope.
 The leaders in government and religion are blind guides, just as Jesus said: “Every plant that my heavenly Father did not plant will be uprooted.
 Let them be.
 Blind guides is what they are.
 If, then, a blind man guides a blind man, both will fall into a pit.”
 (Matt.
 15:13, 14) In the pit is where all the foolish ones will find themselves at the battle of Armageddon.'
-WT, Jan 1, 1961, Article: 'Build to the Future', par 3.
+Watchtower Magazine, Jan 1, 1961, Article: 'Build to the Future', par 3.

 1c.
 'None of the mighty, missile-brandishing nations of this nuclear age will be able to save face, glory or honor when Jehovah executes judgment on them at Armageddon.
 The proud clergy of Christendom’s sects, together with the “majestic ones” of their flock, will likewise perish in dishonor.'
-WT, Aug 15, 1961, Article: 'Honoring Jehovah', par 13
+Watchtower Magazine, Aug 15, 1961, Article: 'Honoring Jehovah', par 13

 1d.
 'The fiery furnace of the illustration in which the weeds were destroyed finds its fulfillment in the coming battle of Armageddon.
 At that time the large crop of weeds that Christendom has produced under her unscriptural clergy and laity system will be consumed in the fiery destruction of God’s wrath.'
-WT, Oct 1, 1960, Article: 'The Great Wheat Harvest', Subtitle: 'Separating Wheat From Weeds', 5th par
+Watchtower Magazine, Oct 1, 1960, Article: 'The Great Wheat Harvest', Subtitle: 'Separating Wheat From Weeds', 5th par

 3. Even though the organization claims to be theocratic, i.e. run by God through his representatives, on rare occasions they've admitted that mistakes are possible and they have no divine inspiration

 4. The Bible condemns extortion.
 Psalms 62:10 NIV, NLT, ESV; Lev 6:4 NIV, NLT, NASB; Ezekiel 18:18 NIV, ESV, NASB; ...
 Is disfellowshipping the same as extortion?
 1 Cor 6:10; Some say it is.
 They say it's manipulative and an abuse of religious authority.
 Here's how it works.
 You must obey us.
 If you do not, we will humiliate you publicly.
 We will pressure your family and friends to shun you.
 They will not say a greeting.
 People will walk right by you as if you are invisible.
 They will pretend they didn't see you.
 Your former religion will hold everyone you care about hostage until you publicly admit wrong doing and come back to us.
 Read why disfellowshipping is practiced in the Watchtower religion.
-WT April 15, 1988, Article: 'Discipline That Can Yield Peaceable Fruit'
+Watchtower April 15, 1988, Article: 'Discipline That Can Yield Peaceable Fruit'

 5. Here's the truth from God's word about how to inherit eternal life.
 No mention is made of the Watchtower or any religion because obeying religious leaders is not the path to salvation.
 God asks that we love him with ALL our heart, soul, strength, and mind.
 The Bible says this.
 "Teacher," he asked, "what must I do to inherit eternal life?"
 "What is written in the Law?" he replied.
 "How do you read it?"
 He answered: "'Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind'; and, 'Love your neighbor as yourself.'"
 "You have answered correctly," Jesus replied.
 "Do this and you will live."
 Luke 10:25-28

-6. It is interesting that those who leave the JW's and talk negatively about the WT are 'hated'.
+6. It is interesting that those who leave the JW's and talk negatively about the organization are 'hated'.
 See Apostate Jehovah's Witnesses.
 George Orwell said this, 'The further a society drifts from the truth, the more they will hate those who speak it.'